-Where water quality facilities are required by DEQ/EPA, the City Administrator or his designee, the following standards will apply:
+Where water quality facilities are required by ODEQ or the Environmental Protection Agency (EPA), the following standards will apply:

 - a.
-In lieu of constructing new facilities, the City Administrator or designee may permit a development to upgrade an existing public treatment facility if the affect of the improvement will improve the overall storm water treatment to the same extent as a new facility. - b.
-Treatment processes that are accepted include: - 1.
-Vegetated Swale - 2.
-Extended Dry Pond - 3.
+Instead of constructing new facilities, the City Administrator or designee may permit development to upgrade an existing public treatment facility, if the effect of the improvement will improve the overall stormwater treatment to the same extent as a new facility. - b.
+Treatment processes that are accepted include:

+- 1. Vegetated Swales - 2.
+Extended Dry Ponds - 3.
 Wetlands - 4.
-LIDA treatment facilities - 5.
 Proprietary treatment devices as approved by the City Administrator or designee. - c.
-It is presumed that water quality requirements will be met if the water quality processes listed are used and designed using the appropriate criteria.
-The design criteria for the water quality facilities are found in the Clean Water Services (CWS) Design Manual under Chapter 4, paragraph 4.06.
-The design criteria for the LIDA treatment facilities are found in the CWS LIDA Handbook, July 2009. - d.
-Special water quality requirements may be added based upon stormwater permits that the City may have in the future. - 4.311 Detention/Retention a.
-When detention is required or downstream facilities are inadequate, the volume to be detained may be up to the volume necessary to limit the developed site peak discharge to pre-developed rates for all storm events with a recurrence interval less than or equal to 25 year.
+The design criteria for water quality facilities are found in the Clean Water Services (CWS) Design Manual under Chapter 4, paragraph 4.06. - d.
+Special water quality requirements may be added based upon stormwater permits that the City may be issued in the future.

+4.311 Detention/Retention

-Where Detention/Retention facilities are required by DEQ/EPA, the City Administrator or his designee, the following standards will apply:
+Where Detention/Retention facilities are required by ODEQ/EPA, the following standards will apply:

-- b.
-An emergency overflow is required for storm events from a 25 year to 100 year 24-hour storm event such that the facility does not over-top or exceed the capacity of the overflow. - c.
-Sufficient armoring will be required to prevent failure of the facility from erosion. - d.
-Detention methods, in order of preference, are the following: - Surface storage off channel - Surface storage on channel - Subsurface storage may only be used if no other method is possible and with approval of the City Administrator or designee. - e.
-Control Manholes - 1.
-A flow control manhole shall be located at the discharge location of all detention facilities.
-The flow control manhole shall be located such that it is accessible by a vactor truck. - 2.
+- a.
+When detention is required or downstream facilities are inadequate, the volume to be detained may be up to the volume necessary to limit the developed site peak discharge to pre-developed rates for all storm events with a recurrence interval less than or equal to 25 years. - b.
+An emergency overflow is required for storm events from a 25 year to 100 year 24-hour storm event such that the facility does not "over-top" or exceed the capacity of the overflow. - Sufficient armoring will be required to prevent failure of the facility from erosion. - d.
+The following are the approved detention methods in preferential order: - Surface storage off channel - Surface storage on channel - Subsurface storage may only be used if no other method is possible and with approval of the City Administrator or designee.

+e.
+Control Manholes

+- A flow control manhole shall be located at the discharge location of all detention facilities.
+The flow control manhole shall be position so that it is accessible by a vactor truck. - 2.
 A water quality manhole shall be located upstream of all detention/retention facilities.
-The water quality manhole shall be located such that it is accessible by a vactor truck. - f.
-The design criteria for the detention/retention facilities are found in the CWS Design Manual under Chapter 4, paragraph 4.04. - 4.312 Infiltration facilities - a.
-Infiltration facilities are an acceptable discharge method.
+The water quality manhole shall be positioned so that it is accessible by a vactor truck. - f.
+The design criteria for the detention/retention facilities are found in the CWS Design Manual under Chapter 4, paragraph 4.04.

+4.312 Infiltration facilities

+- Infiltration facilities are an acceptable discharge method.
 Acceptable methods include the options as outlined in the CWS LIDA Handbook, July 2009 and correctly constructed UIC's.
-Alternative infiltration methods should be evaluated prior to using UIC's. - b.
-All UIC devices must be preceded by a water quality manhole or catch basins with snouts. - c.
-Dry wells are considered underground injection control (UIC) devices.
-They must be constructed to meet the EPA regulations as administered by the Oregon DEQ.
-They must also be registered and Rule Authorized. - Dry wells (UIC's) shall be preceded by a City approved treatment devices or facilities.
-This includes treatment methods such as G2 type catch basins, swales, vegetated swales, wetlands, extended dry ponds and DEQ approved proprietary devices. - 2.
-When there is sufficient depth to groundwater per the UIC regulations, UIC design shall be a minimum of 26 feet deep, with the bottom 10' perforated.
-Site specific designs will be allowed with adequate analysis submitted by a registered Engineer demonstrating adequate capacity; - Drywells (UIC's) shall be located to collect up to a maximum of one half acre of runoff.
+Alternative infiltration methods should be evaluated before using UIC's. - b.
+All UIC devices must be preceded by a water quality manhole or curb inlet with snouts. - Dry wells are considered underground injection control (UIC) devices.
+They must be constructed to meet the EPA regulations as administered by ODEQ.
+They must also be registered and Rule Authorized.

+- Dry wells (UIC's) shall be preceded by City approved treatment devices or facilities.
+This includes treatment methods such as G2 type catch basins or curb inlets, swales, vegetated swales, wetlands, extended dry ponds and ODEQ approved proprietary devices. - When there is sufficient depth to groundwater, per the UIC regulations, UIC design shall be a minimum of 26 feet deep, with the bottom 10' perforated.
+Site specific designs will be allowed with adequate analysis submitted by a Registered Engineer. - Drywells (UIC's) shall be located to collect up to a maximum of one half acre of runoff.
 Gutter flow shall be limited to 400-500 lineal feet, provided the flow does not exceed 3" in height against the curb line.
 Any variation from this guideline shall be based on field infiltration tests.